How to create index directory java with GroupDocs.Search

 Implementation Guide

-Step 1: Specify Index Directory
+Step 1: Specify the Index Directory

 String indexFolder = "YOUR_DOCUMENT_DIRECTORY\\output\\AdvancedUsage\\Searching\\KeyboardLayoutCorrection";